Blog Post View

 A large part of the problem that leads to identity theft is the integrity of the systems companies use to secure and store data.

 What’s more, customers operate under the illusion that existing laws offer a large amount of protection, but they don’t.
-Data protection laws set out storage standards and the rights of customers in accessing their data.
+Data protection laws set out storage standards and the rights of customers to access their data.

 The truth is, the framework is not empowering to individuals beyond that and once you consent to your data being stored or shared, you have no control over any outcomes of that decision.